 StakeSeeker Supported Networks

-Earn rewards by securely staking with StakeSeeker validators.
+Earn rewards by staking with StakeSeeker validators.
 We currently secure and operate validator nodes on the following blockchain protocols:

 *Stated Annual Percentage Reward (APR) is estimated based based on reported network data.
 APRs stated are not guaranteed and exclude StakeSeeker’s validator fee.